 How do I use the service?

-Otherwise, the Registrar will provide you with a unique Tell Us Once reference number, which will enable you to access the service at https://www.gov.uk/after-a-death or via the telephony service 0800 085 7308.
+After the death has been registered the registrar will provide you with a unique Tell Us Once reference number, which will enable you to access the service at https://www.gov.uk/after-a-death or via the telephony service 0800 085 7308.

 It will help you to have all the relevant information listed below about the person before using Tell Us Once: